best-practice-and-impact/ons-spark/_sources/spark-concepts/partitions.md

 ````
 To see how Spark executes each plan in full we will write the output DataFrames to disk to initiate the Spark job, then delete the file afterwards.
 Of course, the information on the Spark job will remain in the UI for us to inspect after deleting the file.
 In Spark 3 there is a nicer way of doing this by using the `noop` argument, meaning *no operation*.

 We will use the `checkpoint_path` from the config.yml file to write the data before deleting it.
-More on checkpoint in the **Persisting article**.
+See the [Checkpoint and Staging Tables](../raw-notebooks/checkpoint-staging/checkpoint-staging) article for more information.
 ````{tabs}
 ```{code-tab} py
 import subprocess